INVESTIGATORS & CORES

-PI of the P01 and PI of Project 3 and Core A.
+PI of the P01 and PI of Project 4 (Structural biology of influenza Ab-antigen interactions) and Core A (Administration)

-Dr. Harrison is Giovanni Armenise-Harvard Professor of Basic Biomedical Sciences at Harvard Medical School and Children's Hospital, Boston, and Investigator in the Howard Hughes Medical Institute.
-He is also Head of the Laboratory of Molecular Medicine at Children's Hospital.
-He is a leading expert on the structure of viruses and viral proteins, as studied at high resolution by x-ray crystallography and (recently) by cryoEM.
-He has worked on the surface glycoproteins of flaviviruses, herpesviruses, coronaviruses, and HIV/SIV, as well as on influenza-virus, HA mediated fusion mechanisms.
-He has led this project during the past five years.
+Giovanni Armenise-Harvard Professor of Basic Biomedical Sciences at Harvard Medical School and Boston Children's Hospital and Investigator in the Howard Hughes Medical Institute.
+He is Head of the Laboratory of Molecular Medicine at Children's Hospital and Faculty Director of the Harvard cryo-EM Center for Structural Biology.
+He is a leading expert on the structure of viruses and viral proteins, as studied at high resolution by x-ray crystallography and by cryo-EM.
+He has worked on the surface glycoproteins of flaviviruses, herpesviruses, coronaviruses, and HIV/SIV and on the fusion mechanisms of viral fusion proteins, as well as on influenza virus immunology, as head of this project for the past ten years.

 M. ANTHONY MOODY